From wifi to filters, the 6 strangest things said by US deputies to the CEO of TikTok-breakinglatest.news-Breaking Latest News

 Or demand absolute certainty: the deputy Cathy McMorris Rodgers, among other things chairman of the Energy and Commerce Committee, repeatedly asked if “you can 100% guarantee that neither TikTok nor ByteDance are able to spy on American citizens”.
 Question to which Chew replied in the only possible way: “Our commitment is to protect the data of American citizens from any foreign interference.

-This insistence is understood only by remembering that TikTok CEO was under oath during the interview, and that therefore any statement that is not true or does not correspond to the truth (or that subsequently turns out to be not true) could lead to a charge for perjury.
+This insistence is understood only by remembering that TikTok CEO was under oath during the interview, and that therefore any statement that is not true or not corresponding to the truth (or subsequently revealed not to be true) could lead to an indictment for perjury.

 The question of app filters